-- Open the Photos app on your Android device.
+- Open the Photos app on your Android device

-- Tap on the menu in the top left corner of the screen (the 3 lines, otherwise known as a hamburger menu) and navigate to Settings > Back Up Sync
+- Tap on the Menu in the top left corner of the screen (the three lines, otherwise known as a hamburger menu) and navigate to Settings > Back Up Sync

-- Make sure you toggle Backup & Sync to ‘on’
+- Toggle Backup & Sync to On

-- If you want to make sure your photos are backed up in the best possible quality, select ‘Backup mode’ and choose ‘high quality’.
+- If you want to make sure your photos are backed up in the best possible quality, select Backup mode and choose high quality

 How to transfer photos and videos to your new iPhone

-- Open Settings on your old phone.
+- Open Settings on your old iPhone

-- On your new iPhone follow the same process as above.
+- On your new iPhone, follow the same process as above

-- Select ‘Optimize iPhone Storage’ or ‘Download and Keep Originals’ depending on what you want to do.
+- Select Optimise iPhone Storage or Download and Keep Originals, depending on what you want to do.
 The first of these options will reduce the space used by photos on your device.

-There are other ways you can transfer photos, for instance, if you only want to move a small number you can use AirDrop.
-If you have a Mac you can connect your phone and use the Finder, but iCloud is the most efficient way that doesn’t require you to have additional technology to hand.
+There are other ways you can transfer photos.
+For instance, if you only want to move a small number, you can use AirDrop.
+If you have a Mac, you can connect your phone and use the Finder, but iCloud is the most efficient way that doesn’t require you to have additional technology to hand.

 You should now have all your data transferred to your new device and be in a position to get your old phone ready for trade in with Mazuma!
 Head to our Sell My Mobile page to find out how much you could get for your device.